Hyaluronic Acid INCI Sodium Hyaluronate

 Use In Formulations

+What is the best hyaluronic acid to use in cosmetic formulations?
+Plant-based hyaluronic is superior.
 Ask the supplier if their hyaluronic acid is from a rooster or fermentation of yeast.
 Vegan products must be made with hyaluronic acid from the fermentation process.
 Hyaluronic acid comes in powder or liquid form.
 The powder is soluble in water and will help to slightly thicken the formulation.
 Hyaluronic acid also comes in different molecular weights, particle sizes.
 The low molecular weight penetrates the upper layers of the skin and the high molecular weight holds the moisture on the surface of the skin.
-Hyaluronic acid is easy to work with and can be included in many formulations such as creams, lotions, gels, toners and serums.
+Hyaluronic acid is easy to work with and can be included in many formulations.
+Use hyaluronic acid in your anti-aging formulations such as creams, lotions, gels, toners and serums.

 Age-Defying Rejuvenating Face Cream with Hyaluronic Acid is available in the Professional Natural Skin Care Product Making Course here.